-Spring Semester - Year 3PS4015Abnormal PsychologyStudents explore and discuss contemporary approaches to abnormal psychology and research methods most pertinent to this area.
-There is comprehensive coverage of var categories of mental health difficulties such as mood disorders (depression, anxiety, pa phobias), cognitive disorders (dementia, delirium and amnesias), psychoses (schizophre dissociative disorders), sexual disorders (e.g. paraphilias, sexual dysfunctions) developmental disorders (autism, behavioural disorders).
-Students are encouraged develop a critical awareness of the complex issues involved in diagnosis and treatment psychological difficulties and to be cognisant of the ethical issues pertaining to this are psychological study.
-During the course of the module students will be given the opportu- to critically evaluate research and clinical practice encountered during the course. is c, a, d of of -- --------------------------------- --
+Spring Semesto Spring Semester - Year 3 PS4015 Abnormal Psychology Students explore and discuss contemporary approaches to abnormal psychology and the research methods most pertinent to this area.
+There is comprehensive coverage of various categories of mental health difficulties such as mood disorders (depression, anxiety, panic, phobias), cognitive disorders (dementia, delirium and amnesias), psychoses (schizophrenia, dissociative disorders), sexual disorders (e.g. paraphilias, sexual dysfunctions) and developmental disorders (autism, behavioural disorders).
+Students are encouraged to develop a critical awareness of the complex issues involved in diagnosis and treatment of psychological difficulties and to be cognisant of the ethical issues pertaining to this area of psychological study.
+During the course of the module students will be given the opportunity to critically evaluate research and clinical practice encountered during the course.

-MODULE CODE MODULE TITLE BRIEF DESCRIPTION PRE-REQUISITES [IF ANY] / COMMENTS Autumn Sem ester - Year 1 RS4001 Religion & World Religions To introduce students to the phenomenon of religion and to the belief systems and foundational texts of the major world religions.
+MODULE MODULE TITLE BRIEF DESCRIPTION PRE-REQUISITES [IF CODE ANY] / COMMENTS Autumn Sem ester - Year 1 RS4001 Religion & World Religions To introduce students to the phenomenon of religion and to the belief systems and foundational texts of the major world religions.
 To engage students in a critical dialogue with the major world religions from within the perspective of the Christian tradition.
 The phenomenon of religion as seen as a possible answer and challenge to the human search for meaning.
 The nature of religion, and the critiques levelled at it by authors such as Feuerbach, Marx, Nietzsche, and Freud.
 Introduction to some of the major world religions, such as Hinduism, Buddhism, Chinese traditions, Judaism, Islam, and Christianity.
 The world-views and ideas of each religion, and their foundational texts.
 Specific practices and political and sociological implications of different religions.
 Inter-faith dialogue between Christianity and the major world religions.
-Upon successful completion of this module, the student should: Be able to understand, at least partially, the phenomenon of religion; Be able to appreciate the great questions that religion tries to answer; Be able to appreciate and understand the stance taken by some philosophers of religions; Have a knowledge of the origin, formation, belief systems and texts of the main classical religions; Have a knowledge of the global ethic project; Have an understanding of interfaith-dialogue.
+Upon successful completion of this module, the student should: 1.
+Be able to understand, at least partially, the phenomenon of religion; 2.
+Be able to critique a religion; 3.
+Be able to appreciate the great questions that religion tries to answer; 4.
+Be able to appreciate and understand the stance taken by some philosophers of religion; 5.
+Have knowledge of the origin, formation, belief systems and texts of the main classical religions; 6.
+Have a knowledge of the origin, formation, belief systems and texts of the modern religions which are part of the Irish religious landscape; 7.
+Have a knowledge of the global ethic project; 8.
+Have an understanding of interfaith-dialogue.